What is a budget plan?

 There are also some ways you can use science to boost your budgeting willpower too.
 See our section on ‘tips for sticking to your budget’ below 👇

-The benefits of a making a budget plan
+The benefits of budget planning

 The most immediate benefit of creating a budget is that you shouldn’t run out of money when you need it.
 Which also means less stress!